angelstreet/virtualpytest/docs/features/RESTART_VIDEO_SYSTEM.md

 ## Overview

 The Restart Video System provides fast 10-second video generation with AI-powered analysis and overlay capabilities.
-Users can generate restart videos instantly and access advanced features through a unified settings panel.
+The system **reuses existing infrastructure** including continuous screenshot capture, audio processing, and image-based AI analysis routes - **no new routes or legacy code**.

 ## Architecture